usecannon/cannon/packages/website/content/docs.md

 **Options**

-- `--privateKey` - Private key of the wallet to use when publishing
+- `--privateKey` - Private key of the wallet to use when publishing.
-- `--preset` -
+- `--preset` - Preset name to use (_Default: "main"_)
-- `--tags` - Comma separated list of labels for your package (_Default: "latest"_)
+- `--tags` - Comma separated list of labels (_Default: "latest"_)
-- `--registryAddress` - Address for a custom package registry (_Default: "0xA98BE35415Dd28458DA4c1C034056766cbcaf642"_)
+- `--gas-limit` - The maximum units of gas spent for the registration transaction')
+- `--max-fee-per-gas` - `The maximum value (in gwei) for the base fee when submitting the registry transaction.
-- `--registryEndpoint` - Address for RPC endpoint for the registry (_Default: "https://cloudflare-eth.com/v1/mainnet"_)
+- `--max-priority-fee-per-gas` - The maximum value (in gwei) for the miner tip when submitting the registry transaction.
+- `--quiet` - Only output final JSON object at the end, no human readable output.

 ### inspect